GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 26: Which adset had the highest cpc last week?

 **Answer**:
-> Last week, AdSet 2 - Lead Gen - B2B had the highest CPC at $0.54, which is right at the workspace average of $0.47.
-So, it’s definitely on the higher side and might need some attention.
+> Last week, the ad set with the highest CPC was $0.47, which is right at the workspace average.
+In comparison, AdSet 1 - Brand Awareness was your top performer at $0.42, so it’s clear that this one needs some attention to improve its efficiency.

 **DSL**:
 ```json